anupamkumarpaul2005/resu-matchr/README.md

 - Visualize match insights with interactive dashboards
 - Enable resume editing and rewriting suggestions directly in the UI
 - Add notifications or alerts for new job matches or candidate applications
+- Allow support for other resume formats like LaTeX, Word, scanned image

 ## 👨‍💻 Contributors
 👤 Anupam Kumar Paul
 📌 AI/ML Enthusiast
 🔗 [LinkedIn](https://www.linkedin.com/in/anupamkumarpaul/) | [GitHub](https://github.com/anupamkumarpaul2005)

+## 🤝 Contributing & Getting Involved

+ResuMatchr is an open-source project with ambitious goals for the future.
+If you’re interested in helping build any of the planned features or have ideas for improvements, contributions are **very welcome**!

+Feel free to open issues, submit pull requests, or start a discussion.
+Together, we can make ResuMatchr smarter, faster, and more useful for job seekers and recruiters alike.

 ## License
 MIT License - see the [LICENSE](LICENSE) file for details.